 So, embrace the weirdness yourself and use whatever cookie cutters you have on hand!
 Then, frost using the frosting recipe in the card below, and sprinkle with your favorite sprinkles.

-How to store this Sour Cream Sugar Cookie Recipe
+How to Store Sour Cream Sugar Cookies

 To keep your cookies fresh, store in airtight gallon Ziploc freezer bags, at room temperature, for up to one week.